NVIDIA/DALI/docs/auto_aug/augmentations.rst

     is an instance of class :meth:`~nvidia.dali.auto_aug.core._augmentation.Augmentation`.
     The class should not be instantiated directly, it needs to be created with the decorator.

-    Once obtained, those objects become callables that can be used to speicfy a policy for :ref:`AutoAugment`, :ref:`RandAugment` or :ref:`TrivialAugment`.
+    Once obtained, those objects become callables that can be used to specify a policy for :ref:`AutoAugment`, :ref:`RandAugment` or :ref:`TrivialAugment`.

     .. method:: def augmentation(self, mag_range, randomly_negate, mag_to_param, param_device, name) -> Augmentation

         You can call this method to create new :meth:`~nvidia.dali.auto_aug.core._augmentation.Augmentation` instance based on an existing
-        one, with the paramenters adjusted.
-All parameters are optional - those that were specifed replace the ones that were previouslly passed to :py:func:`@augmentation <nvidia.dali.auto_aug.core.augmentation>`.
+        one, with the parameters adjusted.
+All parameters are optional - those that were specified replace the ones that were previously passed to :py:func:`@augmentation <nvidia.dali.auto_aug.core.augmentation>`.

         :param mag_range: optional, see :py:func:`@augmentation <nvidia.dali.auto_aug.core.augmentation>`.